jaqarrick/webrtc-info/readme.md

 _This repo serves as an in-depth explanation of Web RTC._

+To see webRTC in action, navigate to the [demo](https://github.com/jaqarrick/webrtc-info/tree/main/demo) folder and follow along with the enclosed [readme](https://github.com/jaqarrick/webrtc-info/blob/main/demo/readme.md).

 ## Overview

 Web RTC stands for Web Real-Time Communication.
 It standardizes and simplifies a method for two or more peers to communicate with directly with each other in an efficient and low latency manner.